AlanFromJapan/alanWebSites/README.md

 Make a user to run _webuser_ the website only, no login possible (_passwd -l webuser_), minimum rights.
 Make a folder /use/local/website/electrogeek.PROD/
+Make the owner of the folder _webuser_, he should be the only one with write access.
-In that folder, do _git clone https://github.com/AlanFromJapan/alanWebSites.git ._
+In that folder, as user _webuser_, do _git clone https://github.com/AlanFromJapan/alanWebSites.git ._
 Rename and edit the _electrogeek.sample.ini_ as _electrogeek.ini_
 If you don't run on a RPI, comment out all the RPI GPIO reference in the ledz.py
+Edit the start/stop scripts to reflect the DEV or PROD you run.